top of page

 Abraham Maslow, an American Psychologist, spoke of encouraging our inner nature and expressed that it's an essential core of a person, and if allowed to guide our lives, will help us grow "healthy, fruitful, and happy".
 If denied or suppressed, the lack of expression of this inner nature, he argued, will lead to sickness.
 This sounds like a pretty big deal and something we should probably start paying attention to, don't you think?

 When we're born we don't know the difference between who we are, and who we think we're suppose to be.
-Martha Beck argues it's culture and society that begins to change our thinking of who we are before we even have a chance to think about it, or figure it out on our own.
-This makes sense when we are constantly bombarded with what culture, society, social media, and everyone else is telling us to do and who we should be.
+Martha Beck argues it's culture and society that begins to change our thinking of who we are even before we have a chance to think about it, or figure it out on our own.
+This makes sense when we are constantly bombarded with what culture, society, social media, and everyone else is telling us to do and who to be.
 Wouldn't it be great if we could block out the noise of others and get connected to the being within who knows exactly who we really are, what we really desire, and the purpose for which we were made.
-And once we figure it out, wouldn't it be amazing if we could be brave enough to embrace it...
+And once we figure it out, wouldn't it be amazing if we could be brave enough to embrace it.

 Comments